 If you have uploaded the photograph files to a place like "shutterfly", the copy you see on their website will be the low resolution version.
 They will still have the high resolution on file to actually print.
 Because these original files are too large to easily view on a computer monitor, places like "shutterfly" create smaller versions of the photo for you to look at online.

 Customers who are just learning about the resolution of digital photograph files often ask: "Can't I just enlarge the photograph to fit?".
 The answer is no. I can take any file and increase it's size, yes.
 But enlarging a low resolution photograph will just lead to a pixelated and blurry print out.
+Making the photo bigger doesn't add detail and clarity that doesn't exist in that copy of the photograph.
 You definitely want to get the high resolution copy of your photograph for printing.

 When picking out a photograph for a design, think about how your photograph will fit.
 For example, if you want to have your photograph set as the entire background of a magnet or card, you definitely want to pick something with a lot of background space.
 Consider whether the design displays a photograph in a short and wide space, or, a long and tall space, and then try to pick out something that will fit in that area.
-Cropping a photograph is easy, and most photographs will fit in a given design, but every now and again there is trouble with fitting a design into a given space.
+Cropping a photograph is easy, and most photographs will fit in a given design, but every now and then there is trouble with fitting a photo into the available space because it can't be cropped into the same shape.
 A good rule of thumb- the more background space in the original photograph, the easier it will be to crop it into the right shape.

 2) Go with a professionally taken photograph.

 3) Go with a photograph that was taken in a well lit area.